Pioreactor/docs.pioreactor/developer-guide/25-Calibrations/01-Calibrations.md

 sidebar_class_name: sidebar-item--updated
 ---

-Calibrations went through a major rewrite in the 25.1.x release of Pioreactor.
-The current design is much more adaptable and simple than the previous design.
-Let's discuss the key points of the current calibration design:

 0. A _calibration_ relates two variables together.
 One of the variables is what we can vary (in theory), and the other quantity is the target.
 1. The calibration relates the two via a _calibration curve_, which is just a mapping between the two variables.